wangziqi2013/wangziqi2013.github.io/_posts/2021-09-25-one-step-forward-two-steps-back.markdown

 Because of the nature of serverless functions, that is, they are prone to be re-deployed and migrated to different hosts at any moment, the global address must not be bound to a specific physical machines, making traditional addresses such as IP and ports not a viable option, but more abstracted naming schemes will work.
+The fourth and fifth proposals are supports for disorderly and flexible programming, which is about developing new infrastructures that enables novel programming languages and techniques be used.
+The last two proposals are